-The main reasons given were high production cost for such products, transport costs for sheeps‘wool from New Zealand or
+The main reasons given were high production cost for the products, transport costs for sheeps‘ wool from New Zealand or

-Australia and the sharp drop in demand for woolen tops during the financial crisis.
+Australia and the sharp drop in demand for woollen tops during the financial crisis.

 After the end of the wool combing works